LithiumSR/media_information_service/Endpoints.md

 	**Attention**
 	- The field "label" is avaiable only when the service used is Discogs.
+	- The parameter "type" is accepted only when the service used is Discogs.
 	- The field "collection" and "linkpreview" is avaiable only when the service used is iTunes.
 	- The default service is iTunes, unless otherwise specified.